-Armenia’s largest city, Yerevan, has a population of approximately 1.2 million people.
+Roughly 63% of the people living in Armenia reside in or around a major metropolitan area.
+Armenia’s largest city, Yerevan, has a population of approximately 1.075 million people - roughly one-third of the entire population.
 Yerevan is one of the world’s oldest, continually inhabited cities in existence to this day.
+Yerevan is also the nation's capital and is home to most of the country's major industries and international headquarters.
 This area of Armenia is where it is speculated that Noah’s Ark would have landed, by all research and accounts.
-Armenia is urbanizing at a rate of 0.5%, but has seen a population decrease by about 6% over the most recent 4 years.
+Yerevan is by far the largest city in Armenia, with the second-largest city of Gyumri having a population of 117,000.
+Other notable cities with populations less than 100,000 include Vanadzor, Vagharshapat (Etchmiadzin), Abovyan, and Kapan.
+Armenia is urbanizing at a rate of 0.5% but has seen a population decrease by about 6% over the most recent 4 years.

 Religious devotion in Armenia is traditionally Christian.
 Armenia was the first country to adopt Christianity as a national religion, and antiquity shows this occurred around 301 A.D.
 Over 93% of the current populous claims to be part of the Armenian Apostolic Church.
 Catholicism exists in Armenia, as well as Sunni Islam, both practiced by a small fraction of Armenian residents.